-- pregnancy presumed to be ≥ 20 weeks gestation (fundus above umbilicus, ensure manual displacement of uterus to left); - 2) hypothermia; - 3) airway obstruction; - 4) non-opioid drug overdose/toxicology, or; - 5) other known reversible cause of the arrest unable to be addressed.
+- pregnancy presumed to be ≥ 20 weeks gestation (fundus at or above umbilicus, ensure manual displacement of uterus to left); - 2) known reversible cause of the arrest unable to be addressed.

-For patients in refractory VF or pulseless VT, transport following 3 rounds of epinephrine (or after 3rd consecutive defibrillation if no IV/IO/CVAD/ETT access).
+For patients in refractory VF or pulseless VT, consider:

+- 1) Double sequential external defibrillation (DSED) if authorized, OR - 2) Vector change defibrillation (VCD) if DSED is unavailable or not authorized, AND - 3) Transport following three (3) doses of DSED or VCD and three (3) rounds of epinephrine if they remain in VF or pulseless VT (or after 3rd consecutive defibrillation if no IV/IO/CVAD/ETT access).

 Refractory VF or pulseless VT is defined for the purpose of this directive, as persistent VF or pulseless VT after 3 consecutive shocks.